davisbrandon02/Grid-based-Tactics-Template/README.md

 Planned features:
 - Easily customizable units that can spawn from set "spawn" locations on the tilemap, and can be easily changed.
 Example: default unit can be made into rifleman units, or units with their own levels and XP like in Fire Emblem.
-- Tiles will be able to hold whatever data you see fit, such as fortification level, levels of cover from each direction, owner, amount of resource gained per turn, etc.
 - Line of sight calculation
 - Simple example game with YouTube series tutorial on how to use the template